 What is Access Consciousness? – No weird witchcraft, more the high art of Self-Empowerment

 Access is not witchcraft.
 And the Access method is not reinventing the wheel.
-It uses and combines what mankind has known for many, many years already – it just found a way to make it available to everyone, a way to include it in your everyday life.
-It´s easy, it’s fun, its available to everyone – even for those without a problem!
+It uses and combines what mankind has known for many years already.
+It just has found a way to make it available to everyone, a way to include it in your everyday life.
+It´s easy, it’s fun, its available to everyone… even for those without a problem!

 The methods are designed for everyday use and can be applied without outside help.
 This makes people independent of classes or other assistance.

 It trains people to trust themselves, trust their ability to know best what works for them.
 In Access, we call it empowering.
 What we mean is that everybody is responsible for themselves – including whether and how they use the tools in their everyday life.
 If anybody does not wish to do so, he is free to not use them.
 It is just a choice.

 Maybe that is the reason why so many people who start using the Access tools are so excited and don’t even know where to start when they talk about it.
 And maybe this article helps you to have more ease when someone asks you in the future “this weird Access stuff, what is it”?